TPLO surgery cost

 My thought there – no harm in trying!
 That’s a case of 471 people all sending in a few bucks…very cool.

-TPLO surgery cost – conclusion
+TPLO surgery cost – recap

 We hope we were able to shed a bit of light on the subject of how much you can expect to spend on your dog’s TPLO surgery.
+The ballpark range is about $3,500-$5,000 but, as we saw, it can go higher.

-The cost is not insignificant but the benefits, in our opinion, are well worth it.
+The cost is not insignificant, but the benefits, in our opinion, are well worth it.

 Just keep in mind that the estimated price is most of it, but not all.
 There will be other expenses.
 And if it makes sense for you, a close look at pet insurance is time well spent.